By Deane

 didn’t know why, shucks we never knew WHY we did anything.
 We just kept

 putting out feet in the mucky brown foot print in front of us.
-Our feet
+Our feet seemed

-at eye level at perhaps a thousand yards to our front.
+eye level at perhaps a thousand yards to our front.
 Right in front of us a

 slew of red and yellow parapacks dropped and